bluz71/vim-nightfly-colors/README.md

 custom colors.
-I encourage terminal users to use a true-color terminal, such as [iTerm2](https://iterm2.com) or [GNOME Terminal](https://wiki.gnome.org/Apps/Terminal), and enable the `termguicolors` option available in modern versions of Vim and Neovim.
+I encourage terminal users to use a true-color terminal, such as [iTerm2](https://iterm2.com) or [GNOME Terminal](https://wiki.gnome.org/Apps/Terminal), and enable the `termguicolors` option available in modern terminal versions of Vim and Neovim.

 Primary Colors
 --------------